rhomobile/rhomobile-docs/eb/en/edge/api/smartcradle.md

 ####Platforms

 * Android
-* Windows Mobile
+* Windows CE

 ##Remarks

 ###Flashing the Cradle LEDs
 There is a hardware imposed limit to how quickly the cradle LEDs can be flashed for a quickly flashing LED it is recommended to set the on / off duration to 500ms.